jessesquires/jessesquires.com/README.md

 ## About

 This is my personal site and blog.
 It mostly contains bits about Swift, Objective-C, iOS and open source.
-However, I also write about other programming topics and the ethics of tech.
+However, I also write about other programming topics, the ethics of tech, and sometimes politics.

 Lovingly built with [Jekyll](https://jekyllrb.com), [Bootstrap](https://getbootstrap.com), [jQuery](https://jquery.com), and [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
 Hosted at [NearlyFreeSpeech](https://nearlyfreespeech.net/).